-Tokonoma is the Japanese alcove we can see in the reception rooms of the traditional Japanese houeses.
+Tokonoma is the Japanese alcove that we can see in the reception rooms of the traditional Japanese houes.
 It’s taken as a focal point for the interior as it provides the sense of hospitality for the guests.
 Let’s take a look at its history to see how they have been developed.

 Brief History of Tokonoma

 The style of Tokonoma we see today began to be developed in the Muromachi period (1336-1573), which is the time the types of art such as Ikebana, Chado, and Noh were developed as well.

 Originally, the Tokonoma was developed for putting three Buddhist altar filling; a flower vase, a candle stand, an incense burner for Buddhism thought.

 Additionally, the Shoin (drawing room), in this case, a writing alcove and The Chigai-dana (staggered shelves) consists of the Tokonoma in a strict manner.

 The Tokonoma in the tea houses took a different course.
 Unlike the one with the Shoin, it allows the more freestyle of design and it became a kind of the showcase for expressing the sense of the season.

 The Tokonoma we see in houses today inherit this spirit of the style to entertain guests with seasonal flowers, plants, and scrolls.